43 releases (13 breaking)

 Features

-• Extremely fast streaming pipeline with parallel processing
+• Fast, modular streaming indexing pipeline with async, parallel processing

-• Bring your own transformers by extending straightforward traits.
+• Bring your own transformers by extending straightforward traits or use a closure

 • Store into multiple backends